lsst-sqre/system-test/README.md

 Jupyter Notebooks curated by SQuaRE for testing

-***Note** there is a special branch called 'prod' in this repo that is continuously deployed into production.
-Do not update this branch unless you know what you are doing.
-(Better instructions than "know what you are doing" will be forthcoming once the workflow settles down).

 ## General setup

 The most common workflow is to work in an https://data.lsst.cloud JupyterLab session.